ENERGY

 The evolution of our society poses many challenges, particularly in terms of eco-responsibility, connectivity and security.
 The COVID-19 pandemic has led to major changes in our workspaces, with teleworking becoming a permanent feature of our working lives.

-This has radically altered the way we use workspaces and our experiences within them.
+This has continuously altered the way we use workspaces and our experiences within them.
 What's more, the ongoing climate and energy crises are calling for a major shift in the way we manage resources.
 To meet these new challenges and adapt to future needs, it is necessary to modernise our real estate assets, particularly through digital advances.

 The main challenge for intelligent building professionals is to integrate comprehensive solutions to manage the efficiency of real estate assets.

-New ways of working
+New Ways of Working

 The increase in teleworking has significantly reduced the amount of time employees spend in the office, which has a direct impact on the use of workspace.
 This has led to a sub-optimal use of workspace, with some workstations remaining unused.